-7. Motions In Limine
+7. Motions In Limine:

-All motions in limine must be filed with the pretrial order or on the date specified by the Court.
+All motions in limine must be filed with the pretrial order.
 The parties are directed to meet and confer on all motions in limine before filing them.

-8. Proposed Voir Dire
+8. Proposed Voir Dire:

-The parties must file a joint document that includes:

-(a) each party's proposed voir dire questions; and

-(b) each party's objections, if any, to the voir dire questions proposed by other parties.
+The parties must file a joint document that includes (a) each party's proposed voir dire questions; and (b) each party's objections, if any, to the voir dire questions proposed by other parties.

-9. Jury Instructions
+9. Jury Instructions and Verdict Form:

-The parties are instructed to meet and attempt to agree on jury instructions.
-The parties must submit all agreed and proposed instructions with the Final Pretrial Order.
+The parties are instructed to meet and attempt to agree on jury instructions before filing the pretrial order.
+The Court refers the parties to the Seventh Circuit pattern civil jury instructions: